Add this page to your book

 The GX Family consists of these models:

-- Cerbo GX - Our newly released GX product.
+- Cerbo GX - Most commonly used GX product.

 - Color Control GX - Our first released GX product, the CCGX has a display and buttons.

 - Venus GX - The Venus GX has more analog and digital IO, no LCD and is more cost effective than the CCGX.

 - CANvu GX - The CANvu GX is best for harsh environments - when its IP67 rating and touch LCD is a must.

 - Octo GX - The Octo GX is particularly suited to medium size installations which have many MPPT Solar Chargers, as it has 10 VE.Direct ports.
 (EOL)

 - Maxi GX - Compared to the other GX devices, the Maxi GX has most CPU power and most VE.Direct ports: 25.
 This is the GX device to use for large systems with many VE.Direct MPPT Solar Chargers.
 (EOL)

 - GX Touch - Touch screen display accessory for the Cerbo GX